Waif: Nautical

 In nautical terms, a waif is any survivor of a shipwreck compelled to make land upon a foreign shore.
 In this sense waif is roughly synonymous with castaway, although the latter term is generally associated with isolation; a waif (in the nautical sense) usually indicates a survivor of a marine disaster who has fallen into the care or custody of others.
 "Some seven years ago...there appeared the remarkable saga of Manjiro, the shipwrecked Japanese waif who was rescued and brought to the United States by a Yankee whaling captain."

 Legal

+Of people

-Dating from the Middle Ages, when a woman was proscribed and subjected to penalties of outlawry, she was said to be “waived” and called a "waif".
+Dating from the Middle Ages, when a woman was proscribed and subjected to penalties of outlawry, she was said to be "waived" and called a "waif".
 This waiving of the law was tantamount to outlawry since it removed all protection of the law.
 Women in this status were outside of the "law", and as with male outlaws, others could kill them on sight as if they were wild animals.

+Of property

+A waif was an item of ownerless and unclaimed property found on a landowner's territory, while a stray referred to a domestic animal that had wandered onto the land.
+Both terms originated from Anglo-Norman French.
+A grant of waif and stray permitted the landowner to take ownership of such goods or animals if they remained unclaimed after a set period of time.
+In late medieval England, the management of waifs and strays required the coordination and cooperation of lords and the local communities they presided over.

-Under British common law, items stolen by a thief and discarded during the thief's flight are "waifs."
-The monarch owns such waifs by royal prerogative.
+Under current British common law, items stolen by a thief and discarded during the thief's flight are waifs.
+Similarly, estrays are "valuable animals of a tame or reclaimable nature found wandering and whose owner is unknown."
+The monarch of the United Kingdom owns both such waifs and estrays by royal prerogative.